Book Summary

 Set in the Himalayan hills of Manali, the beaches of Kerala and the madness of Mumbai, Sharell’s is the real story of what falling in love with an Indian, and India itself, really entails.

 Sharell was born and brought up in country Victoria, Australia.
 After gaining a Bachelor of Business she moved to Melbourne, where she worked for ten years in the accounting and finance sector of the Victorian government.
 Then, India called.
-Sharell now writes about India travel for a New York Times company.
-In addition, she maintains a popular blog on her life in India called Diary of a White Indian Housewife.
-Sharell lives in Mumbai, India, with her husband.

-• Tapan Kumar Mukherjee, Burdwan (W.B.)
-India
+1. Tapan Kumar Mukherjee, Burdwan (W.B.)
+India says:

 A book review by Lois Kapila has apeared in the English daily ‘The Sunday Statesman’ on 25th December 2011.
 The book makes a very interesting and engaging read.
 However, for the benefit of the readers it should be pointed out the Biblical allusion and significance of the Henna that the title of the book celebrates.
 It is not only used as a skin and hair dye, or for that matter, only as hand and foot decoration in bridal mehndi.
 In the Bible in the Song of Solomon henna is stated to have been perpetuated by God as a symbol of forgiveness and absolution (ceremonial purification) in the desert, and is putatively used as an emblem of love and human sexuality, excitement of amorous feeling and rejuvenation of broken hearts.
-Hence the special significance for henna in Sharell Cook’s celebrated book ‘Henna for the Broken-Hearted.(Pan Macmillan)
+Hence the special significance for henna in Sharell Cook’s celebrated book ‘Henna for the Broken-Hearted.(Pan Macmillan).

-• Henna
+• Henna says: